Horseshoe Pit Clay Blue Shale Clay

 Purchasing: To purchase, use our website here, call, or email us!

 Freight Shipping: We partner with many freight companies to get reasonable costs.
-Please call us for a freight quote!
+Please call us for a freight quote for exact freight charges.
+The website will charge $115 for freight – If freight costs should exceed this, we will contact you with a freight estimate.
+If the freight estimate is rejected, the order can be refunded upon request.
 Lift gate included in charge, so not extra machinery is needed for unloading.
 It will be dropped at your sight and simply carry each block in a wheel barrow or by hand to your pit and add!

 This clay is recommended by the National Horseshoe Pitchers Association and care techniques are described below: